Bennie Goldin: Legal career

 After demobilisation, Goldin emigrated from South Africa to Southern Rhodesia.
-There, he was called to the bar in the capital, Salisbury, and began practicing law.
+There, he was called to the bar in the capital, Salisbury, and began practising law.
 He became a judge in 1960 when he was appointed to the Valuations Court of Southern Rhodesia.
 In 1962, he was named to the Southern Rhodesian Military Pensions Appeal Circuit.
 He became a Queen's Counsel, In addition, he was leader of the Rhodesian bar from 1962 to 1965.
 He served on both the Valuations Court and the Military Pensions Appeal Circuit until 1964, when he became a justice of the High Court of Rhodesia.

 Like the entire Rhodesian judiciary, Goldin faced a dilemma regarding the illegality of Rhodesia's Unilateral Declaration of Independence (UDI) in 1965.
 He later wrote about the experience of the Rhodesian judges (including himself), "When faced with a distinct likelihood of a declaration of independence, they were obviously concerned about it as judges and citizens."
 Though Goldin was sympathetic to both Governor Sir Humphrey Gibbs and Chief Justice Sir Hugh Beadle, he strongly disagreed with Beadle's eventual recognition of the Rhodesian government's claims of sovereignty.
 In 1973, Goldin heard the appeal of Peter Niesewand, a Rhodesian journalist convicted for "revealing official secrets."
 The High Court reversed his conviction, with Goldin and Justice Hector Macdonald concurring with the opinion written by Chief Justice Beadle.

 The white Rhodesian government ended with Zimbabwe's independence in April 1980.
 On 8 May 1980, Goldin was appointed, effective immediately, to the Supreme Court of Zimbabwe, which superseded the Rhodesian High Court.
 He sat on the Supreme Court until 1981, when he retired and moved back to South Africa.
 There, he became a judge on the Supreme Court of Transkei, one of the bantustans, or unrecognised "states" within South Africa set up for black inhabitants.
 He died in 2003.